kixune/1a/README.md

 ### Use Cases

-1. Players (two of them) submit names
+1. Players (two of them) submit names.
-2. Start quiz
+2. Start quiz.
 3. Each Player takes turns answering questions which are displayed in no particular sequence.
-4. After answering by clicking on true or false, view next question
+4. After answering by clicking on true or false, view next question.
-5. Players repeat steps 3 and 4 until they've reached a total of 10 questions
+5. Players repeat steps 3 and 4 until they've reached a total of 10 questions.
 6. The Player with more correct answers, wins!

 ### Issues Faced

+Being unfamiliar to coding, I was unable to approach the project using OOP.
+Fortunately, the emphasis for the quiz was solely on functionality and not aesthetic, which allowed me more time to work on the logic.

+Being extremely silly was a huge part of this project.
+Prior to the project, I initialised git in the wrong folder and..... that is not something I ever wish to do again.